bcnzer/kv-explorer-ui/README.md

-# KvExplorer
+# Kv Explorer

-> Tool for viewing Cloudflare KV (Key Value) data, for a particular namespace
+> Vue.js SPA for viewing Cloudflare KV (Key Value) data, for a particular namespace.
+Read-only operations.
+It requires
+> a worker backend, to access to the Cloudflare API

+NOTE: as of this writing this app is not fully complete.
+It's still a work-in-progress.
+See issues for work remaining

 ## Build Setup